dstearle/shrimp-king/README.md

 **To Do List:**

 - Navbar:
-- About Section:
+- About Section: update to inform user on chart functionality
-- Dashboard Section:
+- Dashboard Section: get dashboard chart to display favorited items
 - Inventory Section:
 - Market Section:
 - Misc: